-Simon Gikandi is the Class of 1943 University Professor of English and Chair of English at Princeton University, where he is also affiliated with the Departments of Comparative Literature and African American Studies and the Program in African Studies.
-Before that he was Robert Hayden Collegiate Professor of English at the University of Michigan and the director of the Program in Comparative Literature.
+Simon Gikandi is the Class of 1943 University Professor of English and Chair of the English Department at Princeton University, where he is also affiliated with the Departments of Comparative Literature and African American Studies and the Program in African Studies..
 Gikandi was elected second vice president of the Modern Language Association (MLA) in December 2016.
 He was the first vice-president of the MLA in 2018 and became the association's president in 2019.
 He served as editor of PMLA, the official journal of the MLA, from 2011 to 2016.

 Born in Nyeri, Kenya, Gikandi earned his BA in literature, with first-class honors from the University of Nairobi.
 As a British Council Scholar at the University of Edinburgh, he graduated with an MLitt in English studies.
 He has a PhD in English from Northwestern University.

 Gikandi's major fields of research and teaching are Anglophone literatures and cultures of Africa, India, the Caribbean, and postcolonial Britain; literary and critical theory; the black Atlantic and the African diaspora; and the English novel.
-His current research projects are on slavery and modernity, African philology, and cultures of the novel.
+His current research projects are on slavery and modernity, Decolonization and African Literature, and Global Modernism.

 Gikandi is the recipient of a number of awards, including the President’s Award for Distinguished Teaching at Princeton University (2014), a Guggenheim fellowship (2001), and an American Council of Learned Societies fellowship (1989).
 He has also received fellowships from the Andrew W. Mellon Foundation and the National Endowment for the Humanities.
 Gikandi was awarded the Howard T. Behrman Award for Distinguished Achievement in the Humanities at Princeton University in 2017.
 He was elected a fellow of the American Academy of Arts and Sciences in 2018 and a Corresponding Fellow of the British Academy in 2022.